howbea/User-Style/README.md

 # User Style
-This is a new Gnome Shell theme loader that loads light, dark and high-contrast stylesheets.
+This is a Gnome Shell theme loader that supports light, dark and high-contrast stylesheets.
-Please put 2 or 3 files in ~/.themes/THEME NAME/gnome-shell.
-Those files are at https://github.com/howbea/gnome-shell-theme.
+Please put the 3 files in ~/.themes/THEME NAME/gnome-shell.
+Those files are avalable at https://github.com/howbea/gnome-shell-theme.
 Optionally you can choose default color variant.
 Enjoy my extension.